ryanbcommits/shopping-list-app/README.md

 - Learned about JavaScript constants vs enums and naming conventions
 - Understood TypeScript influences on JavaScript conventions (ALL_CAPS for constants)

+**8/20/25**
+- Created password policy in Firebase requiring uppercase, lowercase, and numeric characters
+- Implemented frontend password validation using for loops to check each character
+- Added visual error messages in modal instead of using alerts for better UX
+- Learned about ASCII values and how character comparisons work in JavaScript
+- Fixed syntax errors and improved error handling in registration flow

 ## Challenges Overcome

 - **Problem**: Enter key refreshing the page instead of adding items